Diagnosing and Overcoming Obstructive Sleep Apnea

 How does my health change after sleep apnea treatment?

 Sleep apnea puts you at risk of falling asleep while driving or operating machinery.
 You can be much safer in many situations once you can sleep well.
 Your risk of cardiovascular disease also declines.
 Mood problems can also improve with better rest.

 What can my dentist do to help me with sleep apnea?

 Obstructive sleep apnea can be dangerous.
 It is important to get help immediately, once you suspect you have it.
 Your doctor can help confirm the diagnosis.
 It may take several doctors to come up with a highly recommended plan.
 Your dentist is one of these.
 Call URBN Dental for an appointment today.

 Obstructive sleep apnea can be dangerous and cause many health issues.
 It is common to think you are tired from other things, such as a busy work schedule or family life.
 Sleep apnea, however, can cause you to wake up repeatedly throughout the night due to difficulty breathing.
 You may not realize what is happening since you are asleep.
 Many patients wake up suddenly gasping or coughing.
 Loud snoring is one of the most common symptoms.
 Snoring can be a symptom of many issues, so a proper sleep evaluation is necessary.
 You need to visit your primary care doctor for a thorough exam and a referral to a sleep clinic.
 At the sleep clinic, you have tests while you are sleeping.
-You should also visit your dentist.
+You should also visit your emergency dentist near me.
 You may have damage to your teeth or need corrective orthodontics.
 Some sleep apnea patients also need a mouth guard or a device to control their tongue.
 It may take several doctors to come up with a highly recommended plan for you.